Insulin probe on deck as Congress opens drug price hearings

 Grassley has returned to the chairmanship of the Finance panel after heading up the Senate Judiciary Committee.
 Finance has jurisdiction over the government's major health care programs.

-Grassley said drugmakers have been cool to his requests to testify before the panel.
+Grassley said drugmakers have been cool to his requests to testify in public before the panel.

-"I want to express my displeasure at the lack of cooperation from the pharmaceutical manufacturers," he said, adding, "we will extend the opportunity again in the future, but we will be more insistent the next time."
-The committee has subpoena powers.
+"I want to express my displeasure at the lack of cooperation from the pharmaceutical manufacturers," he said.

+Wyden, the ranking Democrat on the panel, said Finance won't hesitate to use its subpoena power.
+"They are going to have to show up," he said of drug company CEOs.

 Despite the tough talk, Grassley's opening statement underscored just how far he and most Republicans remain from Democrats like Cummings on policy ideas.